 - Financial means have been certified.

-- Student has been admitted to the College.
+- The student has been admitted to the College.

 Applying for an F-1 or J-1 Visa